- Target needs to be killed or incapacitated to keep from moving.

-- When Aizen fakes his death in Bleach he makes an illusion so that he appears to be impaled on the side of a tower with his own zanpakto.
+- When Aizen fakes his death he makes an illusion so that he appears to be impaled on the side of a tower with his own zanpakuto.

 - Loly is left hanging up a tower, pinned by an arrow shot by Uryu.

-- In Hellsing Alucard impales Rip van Winkle with her musket right before eating her.
+- In Hellsing Alucard impales Rip van Winkle with her musket and pins her to the wall right before eating her.

 - Towards the end of Ghost in the Shell: Stand Alone Complex's second season, Kuze defeats Batou by driving a large metal pipe through his leg and into the concrete (they're both full body cyborgs, so this isn't fatal; it just holds him in place).
 The former claims Batou's combat knife as a trophy before leaving.